2. What are cookies?

 Some cookies ensure that certain parts of the website work properly and that your user preferences remain known.
 By placing functional cookies, we make it easier for you to visit our website.
 This way, you do not need to repeatedly enter the same information when visiting our website and, for example, the items remain in your shopping cart until you have paid.
 We may place these cookies without your consent.

 Marketing/Tracking cookies are cookies or any other form of local storage, used to create user profiles to display advertising or to track the user on this website or across several websites for similar marketing purposes.

-On our website we have included buttons for Twitter to promote webpages (e.g. “like”, “pin”) or share (e.g. “tweet”) on social networks like Twitter.
-These buttons work using pieces of code coming from Twitter themselves.
-This code places cookies.
-These social media buttons also can store and process certain information, so a personalized advertisement can be shown to you.
+On our website, we have included content from Twitter to promote web pages (e.g. “like”, “pin”) or share (e.g. “tweet”) on social networks like Twitter.
+This content is embedded with code derived from Twitter and places cookies.
+This content might store and process certain information for personalized advertising.